SAP-samples/ui5-flexibility-easy-key-user-adaptation/chapters/1.0-prepare-setup/README.md

-# Chapter 1.0 - Preparing the Development Environment
+# Preparing the Development Environment

 By the end of this chapter, you'll have your development environment ready to start developing your flex-enabled SAPUI5 application.